Vycka/LoadRunner/README.md

 ## *Quick Intro*
 Current documentation is only in form of code examples.
-* It's far from completed, but IMO its should be good enough to see whether this tool can be useful
+* It's far from completed, but IMO its should be good enough to see whether this tool can be useful.

 Start with this small setup to get a feel on how it's configured.
 * One needs to define 3 things to make fully working test (See [QuickStartDemo.cs](/demo/Guides/QuickStart/QuickStartDemo.cs)):